 In fulfilling this, the programmes are designed to:

-Produce competent, innovative and dedicated graduates with knowledge, skills, and initiative to provide the human resource capacity to meet the demands of national and international business environments.
+Produce competent, innovative, and dedicated graduates with knowledge, skills, and initiative to provide the human resource capacity to meet the demands of national and international business environments.

-Develop entrepreneurial and basic business skills to enable students recognize opportunities and develop businesses to facilitate service delivery.
+Develop entrepreneurial and basic business skills to enable students to recognize opportunities and develop businesses to facilitate service delivery.

 KBUS101 Introduction to Business Administration 3 Credits

 This course is designed to introduce students to elementary concepts, theories, practices in business, and career paths by surveying functional areas of business and management activities.
 After completing this course, they should be able to: